Everything You Need to Know About RDF

 Blank Nodes

 Subjects or Objects can be modeled as blank nodes.
 They denote the existence of an individual with specific attributes but without providing any information about identity orreference.
-A Ground RDF Graph is a graph where there is no Blank Nodes.
+A Ground Graph is a graph where there is no Blank Nodes.

 RDF Representation

-RDF Resources can be in principle anything that must be uniquely identified and referenced by a URI.
+Resources can be in principle anything that must be uniquely identified and referenced by a URI.
 The Description of sources is done via representing properties and relationships among sources; this representation can be done in several ways:

 Labeled Directed Graph